sabrina-mattuzzi/comnetsemu/examples/README.md

 Docker-in-Docker(dind) is used by ComNetsEmu as an lightweight emulation for nested-Virtualization.
 The Dockerhost with internal Docker containers deployed is used to **mimic** an actual physical host that runs Docker containers.

+#### dockerhost.py

+This example demonstrates how to build and use a static router on ComNetsEmu.

 #### Echo Server as a Service (echo_server)

 This basic example demonstrates how to build and deploy a containerized service (a simple echo server) as an internal